jharmison-redhat/openshift-devsecops/dashboard/workshop/tekton-content/lab07.md

 # Introduction

 In this lab we will explore the steps necessary to level-up our game in working with Tekton Tasks.
+When we're all done, we will have the `Build` stage of our DevSecOps pipeline.

 # Review the simple-maven Task